 Why opt for one vaccine over another?

-There are over 4 000 COVID-19 variants around the world.
+There are a number of variants of COVID-19 that have arisen around the world.
 No single vaccine will be effective against all the variants.
 South Africa’s vaccination campaign is guided by science and this means the country may need to change the choice of vaccine it uses.
-This was demonstrated in the case with the AstraZeneca vaccine which was less effective against the 501Y.V2 variant while the Johnson & Johnson vaccine has proved effective against the COVID-19 501Y.V2 variant.
+This was demonstrated in the case with the AstraZeneca vaccine, which was less effective against the 501Y.V2 variant while the Johnson & Johnson vaccine has proved effective against the COVID-19 501Y.V2 variant.
 Vaccine Efficacy 501Y-V2-Variant

 What steps are taken to ensure the COVID-19 vaccine is safe?